Deep Gap VFD, NC Forest Service respond to small brush fire by U.S. 421

-DEEP GAP — The North Carolina Forest Service is investigating a small brush fire that was one-tenth of an acre.
+DEEP GAP — The North Carolina Forest Service is investigating a small brush fire that consumed one-tenth of an acre.

 The small brush fire was located on the side of U.S. 421 at the Access Road near the Deep Gap Volunteer Fire Department and started at approximately 10:50 p.m. on April 10.